Initial Contact Service

-If you have a basic housing question or a major housing problem you can access Fusion Housing by telephone (see details on our Contact Us page).
+If you have a basic housing question or a major housing problem, you can access Fusion Housing by telephone.
 You will receive initial guidance and signposting from our experienced team and if your problem is complex and needs specialist attention then they will progress your case to our experts.

 If your issues can not be dealt with immediately then you will be guaranteed a call back within 5 working days to discuss and advise you on your issue.
-If necessary a follow up face to face appointment can be arranged for a time that you can attend.
+If we need to assess you matter further you may be asked to call in to our drop in sessions or an appointment.

 If you are working with our support workers, advisers, or learning and employment staff you can make the most of our IT facilities.
 All of our interview rooms are equipped with computers.